Diddillibah - Rosemount

 Diddillibah - Rosemount has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects likely to impact the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 19 projects likely impacting the region.
 Notable initiatives include Summer Breeze Estate, Good Samaritan Catholic College Expansion, Parklakes Central (Bli Bli Northern Village), and Park Rise Estate Stage 2.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.